alihassanansari/php-android-send-sms/README.md

 # Sending sms from android device using PHP script
-An example showing PHP script sending sms using android device
+An example showing PHP script sending sms using android device Machine running php script and android device must be on the same network
 # PHP side
 ```PHP
 $client = new SMSClient();